cyrillef/propertyServer/README.md

   curl -X GET http://localhost:3000/data/dXJuO...Lm53ZA/properties/1066,1515-1531,1789
   ```
   Note you can add the -H "Accept-Encoding: gzip" or -H "Accept-Encoding: deflate" or -H "Accept-Encoding: gzip, deflate" to compress the JSON reply.

 4. Free the resources if you do not need it any more<br />
   ```
   curl -X DELETE http://localhost:3000/data/dXJuO...Lm53ZA
   ```

+Helper feature: If you need to do a user authentication, you can generate a 3legged token by lauching this URL in your browser: http://localhost:3000/3legged

 --------